NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L2_Ports/README.md

 ## Overview

-In this lab, I investigated how ports are represented when a SKY130 standard-cell layout is imported into Magic from GDS.
+In this lab, I investigated how port information is represented when a SKY130 standard-cell layout is imported into Magic from GDS.

-The main issue explored was that **GDS preserves physical geometry and labels, but does not contain all of the metadata required to completely describe a standard-cell interface**.
+The GDS layout contains the physical geometry and labels of the standard cell, but some information required to fully describe the cell interface is not preserved as part of the GDS representation.

-After reading the SKY130 standard-cell GDS, Magic could identify ports, but information such as port class, port use, and the vendor-defined port ordering was either missing or assigned automatically.

-I used the vendor **LEF** and **SPICE** libraries to annotate the imported GDS layout with this missing information.
+I therefore compared the port information initially available from the GDS against the vendor SPICE definition, then used the SKY130 LEF and SPICE data to annotate the layout with additional metadata and recover the vendor-defined port ordering.

 The overall flow was: